 Every visit to the LEED (Leadership in Energy and Environmental Design) certified Day Butterfly Center is a new experience.
-The plant palette constantly matures and changes, and the butterfly population, comprising more than 50 species, fluctuates in diversity and density due to influences such as amount of available sunshine, season of the year, temperature and stability of the ecosystem.
-Visit in September to see the planet's largest display of beautiful, iridescent Blue Morpho Butterflies during Blue Morpho Month.
-To make the most of any visit, be sure to watch the film, "On Wings of Wonder", showing continuously throughout the day, creatively depticting the lifecyle of a butterfly in an educational and inspirational way.
+The plant palette constantly matures and changes, and the butterfly population, comprising more than 50 species, fluctuates in diversity and density.
+These changes are influenced by the amount of available sunshine, season of the year, temperature, and stability of the ecosystem.
+Visit in September to see the planet’s largest display of beautiful, iridescent Blue Morpho Butterflies during Blue Morpho Month.

-Your visit to Callaway Gardens and the Cecil B. Day Butterfly Center supports the conservation of some of the world’s most-threatened natural habitats.
+Your visit to Callaway Resort & Gardens and the Cecil B. Day Butterfly Center supports the conservation of some of the world’s most threatened natural habitats.
 Our butterflies are purchased in the chrysalis stage from family-run butterfly farms in economically-challenged, tropical countries.

 Butterfly farms are dependent on healthy, undisturbed, natural ecosystems.
 As these small farms grow, their local economies grow and it becomes necessary to protect the rainforest.
 Without this demand, the alternative would be for the local residents to possibly cut down the rainforest in search of other means to support their livelihood.

 Thank you for your continued visitation and support.